Mindwerks/wildmidi/README.md

 * Yamaha MA-series FM synthesis for SMAF: a file carrying a custom FM voice bank plays with its own instruments and embedded ADPCM percussion instead of a General MIDI approximation. `WANT_MAFM=ON`; see `docs/SMAF_FM.md`.
+* Modulation wheel (CC 1) support, previously parsed but discarded: GUS patches gain a 5Hz vibrato LFO, while SF2 voices and the MA FM synth route the wheel to their vibrato LFO depth (bug #143.)
 * Player: playlist support.
 A filename given to the player may now be a directory, which is searched recursively for files to play (bug #215.)
 * Player: new `-S/--shuffle` switch plays the files in random order.